Southern Coast of Maine Field Guide

 This mobile-optimized dining guide is over 40-pages with more than 20 recommendations organized into a four-day itinerary.
 We’ll see you on the coast.

-Get 50% off any Field Guide by becoming a paid subscriber to the American Weekender newsletter!
-Find your discount code in this month’s Weekend Getaway issue.
+Download this guide for free by becoming a paid subscriber to the American Weekender newsletter!
+Find your discount code in November’s Weekend Getaway issue.
+(You’ll also receive 50% off the cover price of all our other Field Guides — it’s a good deal!)

 Enjoy the weekend!